7 Israeli troops are killed in a Gaza bombing as Palestinian officials say Israeli attacks kill 79

-JERUSALEM (AP) — Israel on Wednesday reported one of its deadliest days in Gaza in months as its military said seven soldiers were killed when a Palestinian attacker attached a bomb to their armored vehicle, while health officials in the battered enclave said Israeli attacks killed 79 people over the past day.
+JERUSALEM (AP) — Israel on Wednesday reported one of its deadliest days in Gaza in months as its military said seven soldiers were killed when a Palestinian attacker attached a bomb to their armored vehicle.
+Health officials in the battered enclave said Israeli attacks killed 79 people over the past day.

 The attack on the Israeli troops, which occurred on Tuesday, quickly drew the nation's attention back to the grinding conflict with the Hamas militant group after nearly two weeks of war between Israel and Iran.

-Note: This story was first published on June 25, 2025.
-It was updated on June 26, 2025, to correct that Iran has been accused of seeking nuclear weapons, not possessing nuclear weapons.
-It was also updated to clarify that shootings have taken place as people headed to sites run by the Gaza Humanitarian Foundation and that the foundation says there has no violence at the sites themselves.